 The assets of the Company and Group are in the student market and reduced student numbers could impact upon financial performance.
-The Company and Group seeks to mitigate this risk by building excellent long term relationships with its university partner and ensuring up to date in-depth market analysis is completed each year to enable the Company to review its strategic position.
+The Company and Group seek to mitigate this risk by building excellent long term relationships with their university partner and ensuring up to date in-depth market analysis is completed each year to enable the company and group to review their strategic position.